Gorilla trekking packing list

 - Phone simcard: Try to acquire an international call simcard.

 - Tip for your guides, porters and wardens (Optional): Reward them for protecting the gorillas and making your journey so comfortable.
 They have families waiting for them at home.

-N.B Most of our tour vehicles have first aid equipment but we recommend that visitors also think about bringing the following if applicable and possible:
+N.B Most of our tour vehicles have first aid equipment but we recommend that visitors also think about bringing the following for their gorilla tour (if applicable and possible):

 - Tablets for water purification